Auto workers escalate strike as 8,700 workers walk out at Ford Kentucky Truck Plant in Louisville

 Striking workers are receiving $500 a week from the union’s strike pay fund.
 By contrast, anyone who is laid off would qualify for state unemployment aid, which, depending on a variety of circumstances, could be less or more than $500 a week.

-“Their plan won’t work,” Fain said.
-“The UAW will make sure any worker laid off in the Big Three’s latest attack will not go without an income.”

-Fiorani said that if the strike widens, more workers will likely be laid off at non-striking plants.
+Fiorani said that as the strikes widen, more workers will likely be laid off at non-striking plants.
 Once metal stamping factories that supply multiple assembly plants have produced enough parts for non-striking facilities, the companies would likely shut them down.

 “Once you've filled up the stocks for the other plants you supply," he said, “you have to lay off the workers and wait out the strike.”